MefAldemisov/devops/app_python/DOCKER.md

 | `devops/`                    | 949B                          |
 | `devops/app_python`          | 467B                          |

-It means that the build context was reduced twice with relocation.
+It means that the build context reduced twice with relocation.

 2. Use `.dockerignire`